jakedunn/test-1/tests/07d31938-92fa-40aa-b8af-77a54055f481/README.md

 If this test fails:

 * Ensure you have an antivirus program installed and running.
-* Antivirus is typically a setting within an EDR, which needs to be enabled and configured.
+* If using an EDR, make sure the antivirus capability is enabled and turned up, appropriately